 As you’re thinking about that next big project you want to tackle in 2020, it’s important to consider just how big that big project will be.
 Which means you’ll need to define not only what success looks like, but the level of that success you want to achieve.
-In this modified excerpt from chapter 4 of Start Finishing, Charlie defines the three levels of success, and how to apply them to that project you’re chomping at the bit to take on in the new year (or any time!).

 A chief challenge in converting an idea into a SMART goal is figuring out what success looks like.
 We tend to bifurcate our outcomes into success or failure, but this is an oversimplistic view.
 There are levels of success, and which level of success you choose should weigh heavily into the plan you make to achieve that goal.

 Before we go into the levels of success, one of the best things you can do when you start planning is to assume you’ll succeed rather than assume you’ll fail.
 While we all want to be successful, many of us start planning as if we’re going to fail.
 We spend a lot of energy and time imagining what failure looks like, so much so that we build a plan that focuses on preventing failure rather than setting up success.